-It has been estimated that there are over a billion people in the world learning a foreign language.
+It has been estimated that there are more than a hundred million people in the world learning a foreign language.

 There are literally thousands of schools helping these people get started.